 Two illnesses during Jannik Sinner’s match in Rome, match suspended

 The world number one closed out the first set 6-3 in just over half an hour.
-Sinner tackled his first partial on the Roman clay with solidity, getting the break on Ofner in the fourth game after three break points nullified by the tough Austrian.
+Sinner handled his first partial on the Roman clay with solidity, getting the break on Ofner in the fourth game after three break points nullified by the tough Austrian.
 The Azzurro was very continuous on serve, leaving few points to his opponent in response.

 Under the watchful eyes of Papa Hanspeter and Mamma Siglinde, the San Candido champion immediately won the break in the first game of the second set, raising his level.
 At the serve, Sinner remained flawless, while Ofner struggled to hold serve.